Work with File Systems on Oracle Linux

 6. Enter +500M to set the last sector using the size notation.

-fdisk returns a message telling you that the new partition is of the type 'Linux' with a size of 500 MiB.
+fdisk returns a message telling you that the new partition is of type Linux and has a size of 500 MiB.

 7. Enter p to print the new partition.